-Ascites, or abdominal dropsy, is the pathological accumulation of excess fluid in the peritoneal cavity [1,8,9], frequently linked to liver disease, hypoalbuminemia, and increased sodium and water retention [10].
+Ascites, or abdominal dropsy, is the pathological accumulation of excess fluid in the peritoneal cavity (1, 8, 9), frequently linked to liver disease hypoalbuminemia, and increased sodium and water retention (10).
 Early diagnosis through a combination of hematology, biochemistry, and imaging techniques, including radiography, ultrasound, and CT scans, is critical for timely intervention and effective disease management.
-Given the multifactorial etiology of ascites, diagnosing the exact cause remains challenging.
+Given the multifactorial etiology of ascites, diagnosing the exact cause of ascites often remains challenging.
 A combination of diagnostic tests is often necessary to differentiate ascites from other diseases.
-This case provided detailed diagnostic observations, particularly those detected via ultrasound and radiographic imaging, to identify the precise cause of ascites and guide treatment planning.

-In the present case, the clinical signs observed were consistent with those described by Ettinger and Feldman [12] and Ghosh et al. [13].
+This case provided detailed diagnostic observations, particularly through ultrasound and radiographic imaging, to identify the precise cause of ascites and guide treatment planning (10).
+In the present case, the clinical signs observed were consistent with those described by Ettinger and Feldman (11) and Ghosh et al. (12).
 Elevated AST and ALT levels likely reflect hepatocellular damage, where enzymes leak into the bloodstream due to hepatic injury.
-Decreased hemoglobin levels, along with leukocytosis and neutrophilia, align with findings reported by Rautray et al. [14] and Sunil [15].
+Decreased hemoglobin levels, along with leukocytosis and neutrophilia, align with findings reported by Rautray et al. (13) and Sunil (14).
 The Serum-Ascites Albumin Gradient (SAAG) is essential for diagnosing the etiology of ascites, particularly for detecting portal hypertension.
-A SAAG value >1.1 g/dL is suggestive of portal hypertension [2,16], which was observed in this case (SAAG = 2.4 g/dL).
-Emerging diagnostic techniques, including platelet indices and leukocyte esterase reagent strips, are promising tools for diagnosing ascites [2].
+A SAAG value >1.1 g/dL suggests portal hypertension (2, 15), which was observed in this case (SAAG = 2.4 g/dL).
+Emerging diagnostic techniques, including platelet indices and leukocyte esterase reagent strips, are promising tools for diagnosing ascites (2).

 Ascites can be classified based on the nature of the fluid as either transudate or exudate.
-Transudative ascites, as seen in this case, typically results from portal hypertension and hypoproteinemia, whereas exudative ascites often accompanies inflammatory or malignant conditions [9].
-In this case, Grade III ascites (massive fluid accumulation with gross abdominal distension) was noted [11].
+In this case, transudative ascites, typically result from portal hypertension and hyperproteinemia, whereas exudative ascites often accompanies inflammatory or malignant conditions (9).
+In this case, Grade III ascites (massive fluid accumulation with gross abdominal distension) was noted (11).
 Ultrasound was useful in present case in distinguishing ascites from other conditions such as a ruptured bladder, diaphragmatic hernia, and urethral obstruction.
 Abdominal ultrasound can detect as little as 100 ml of peritoneal fluid.
 Radiographic imaging helps in the detection of pleural effusion, liver abnormalities, and organ displacement.
-Together, these imaging techniques are invaluable for evaluating the nature of fluid and the echogenicity of affected organs [5,6].
+Together, these imaging techniques are invaluable for evaluating the nature of fluid and the echogenicity of affected organs (5, 6).

 Arterial blood gas analysis is instrumental in detecting hepatobiliary dysfunction.
-In the present case, low bicarbonate (HCO3, 11 mmol/L) and a negative base excess (BE, -10.05 mmol/L) indicated metabolic acidosis.
-Although the pH remained slightly alkaline (7.66), suggesting mild alkalosis, of either metabolic or respiratory type.
-Low partial pressure of CO2 (pCO2, 16 mmHg) and partial pressure of O2 (pO2, 81 mmHg) suggested respiratory alkalosis, likely due to hyperventilation as a compensatory mechanism for metabolic acidosis, a pattern consistent with Kaneko et al. [19].
+In this case, low bicarbonate (HCO3, 11 mmol/L) and a negative base excess (BE, -10.05 mmol/L) indicated metabolic acidosis.
+Although the pH remained slightly alkaline (7.66), this suggested a mild alkalosis of metabolic or respiratory type.
+The low partial pressure of CO2 (pCO2, 16 mmHg) and partial pressure of O2 (pO2, 81 mmHg) suggested respiratory alkalosis, likely due to hyperventilation as a compensatory response to metabolic acidosis, a pattern consistent with Kaneko et al. (16).

 The development of ascites associated with hepatic disease further causes sodium retention by the kidneys.
 Systemic hypotension and increased renal sodium retention are common.
-This is partially due to decreased sodium delivery to the tubules and reduced glomerular filtration rate, as well as increased release of renin-angiotensin-aldosterone (RAAS), which increases sodium retention in the distal tubules, contributing to fluid retention, which further aggravates ascites.
+This is partially due to decreased sodium delivery to the tubules, reduced glomerular filtration rate and increased release of renin-angiotensinaldosterone (RAAS), which increases sodium retention in the distal tubules.
+This contributes to fluid retention, further aggravating ascites.
 The excess fluid in the abdomen compresses the caudal vena cava, reducing venous return and perpetuating a cycle of fluid retention and ascites formation.

-The goal of ascites treatment is to remove accumulated fluid and restore sodium balance until the underlying cause is addressed [11,17,18].
+The goal of ascites treatment is to remove accumulated fluid and restore sodium balance until the underlying cause is addressed (11, 17, 18).
 Diuretics like spironolactone and furosemide are commonly used to reduce intra-abdominal fluid.
-Fluid replacement therapy (@ 90 ml/kg) is also crucial to prevent hypovolemic shock during treatment [8,11].
+Fluid replacement therapy (@ 90 ml/kg) is also crucial to prevent hypovolemic shock during treatment (9, 11).